Rutherford and Pickering at Havelock School

 Baron Rutherford of Nelson, as he was eventually known, became the father of nuclear physics.
 He took up the role of director of Cambridge University’s Cavendish Laboratory in 1919.
-He was still at the Cavendish when he died of a strangulated hernia, aged 66 in 1937.
+He was still at the Cavendish when he died of a strangulated hernia, aged 66 on October 20, 1937.
 His ashes are buried in Westminster Abbey in London.10

 The late New Zealand physicist, Sir Paul Callaghan said Lord Rutherford’s work laid the foundation of modern understandings of chemistry and physics.
 “He is our greatest scientist and one of the greatest scientists who ever lived,” he said.1